ttalvitie/tinygeom2d/README.md

     // boundary of the domain.
 There is always one less elements in edges than
     // in verts.
     std::vector<std::pair<Point, Point>> edges;

+    // Computes the visibility polygon as points with double-precision floating
+    // point coordinates.
+The last point is always center. std::vector<std::pair<double, double>> computePolygon() const;
 };

 // Compute the vertices and edges in the domain visible from a given vertex of